nansen/pugpig-connector/EPiPugPigConnector/Docs/Installation of connector Readme.txt

       </rules>
     </rewrite>
 </system.webServer>

+* A couple of dynamically added modules will attach handling to missing images, html files (404 or 500) to avoid offline manifest problems with pugpig (just returns 200 OK even if image is missing). handling for all urls with .html and .manifest extension.

+* A logfile will be added to ~/App_Data/pugpig_connector.log as default location.

 * Create a Editions Page template directly under the CMS root page, and add values to props.
 - you should only have one Editions Page per website. (it is used to render the editions.xml feed)